 The following table reflects combined historical financial information relating to the West Coast Facilities.
 The summary income statement and cash flow data for the fiscal years ended December 31, 2016 and 2015 and the summary balance sheet data as of December 31, 2016 and 2015 have been derived from the audited historical combined financial statements and the notes thereto included elsewhere in this prospectus supplement.
 The summary income statement and cash flow data for the nine months ended September 30, 2017 and 2016 and the summary balance sheet data as of September 30, 2017 have been derived from the unaudited combined financial statements and the notes thereto included elsewhere in this prospectus supplement.
-You should read the information below in conjunction with such historical financial statements and related notes appearing elsewhere in this prospectus supplement and the accompanying base prospectus.
+You should read the information below in conjunction with such historical financial statements and related notes appearing elsewhere in this prospectus supplement and the other information, including the financial statements, incorporated by reference into this prospectus supplement and the accompanying base prospectus.